diesel1064/Sass-Framework/README.md

 - By simply inputting breakpoints for your standard desktop size, large desktop size and tablet size, the entire grid system will dynamically adjust widths, margins and padding

-- By inputting primary and secondary color variables, the entire site will adjust accordingly (WIP)
+- By inputting specific color variables and boolean options, the entire site will adjust accordingly

+- Dynamic 'stretchy' multi-level (4 levels) navigation that adjusts automatically

 - Detailed documentation explaining the entire framework (WIP)

-- Framework will have options for fixed navbar and/or footer (WIP)
+- Framework will have options for fixed and/or sticky footer

+- Framework will have options for full length navigation or inside container

+- Framework will have options for fixed navigation or standard (WIP)

 - Framework will have options for customizing HTML form elements (WIP)